-From a research design perspective, this means that the customer contact database is likely to be larger and require more updates to remain current.
-This also means that timeliness of a patient survey is likely to be a greater issue because in order to address potential service failings patients must be surveyed in a timely fashion.
+From a research design perspective, this means that the customer contact database requires more updates to remain current.
+Also, timeliness of a patient survey is a greater issue because to address potential service failings quickly patients must be surveyed in a timely fashion.

 In regards to survey design, patient satisfaction surveys are often slightly more complicated due to the large number of contact points between a patient and their healthcare provider.
 It is important to address each of these facets to ensure quality remains consistent across the organization and the totality of the experience is a positive one.
 By focusing on the factors that would lead a patient to recommend a healthcare provider to others, a company will be able to isolate and identify what contact points and service elements are most critical to ensuring they receive positive “word of mouth.”